 BN certainly have come a long way since the year they took the worst beating in the electoral.
 Changes looked more evident on paper after Najib took over from Pak Lah and start promoting his 1Malaysia concept (though not sure whether it is the same in spirit with Bangsa Malaysia).
 With the existence of Perkasa, UMNO, for the moment, seems to be tamer.

 And leading to the Hulu Selangor by-election, BN has a good chance to win back at least this seat.

 Many more changes seem to be at hand, given the outcome of the recent STOP convention.

 After a long time, there seems to be some kind of acceptance that what BN has been doing in the past is not right and recognition of what has been done wrong.
 There seems to be a cry to make real change – one for the people instead of for personal or for the party.

 BN Selangor convention chairman Datuk Seri Mohd Zin Mohamed said there were the factors which caused the people to lose confidence in the coalition.
 He said the first cause was the conflict among the BN component parties.

 “The second cause was when efforts, which were carried out to champion the people’s interests, changed into actions in pursuit of their own interests,” he said in his speech at the opening of the one-day convention here today.

 Mohd Zin said other causes included failure of the BN to fully utilise information technology and the coalition’s lack of understanding on the needs and aspiration of young voters.

 He also emphasised the need to instil spirit of brotherhood among BN members to strengthen the coalition and win back the voters’ hearts.

-But if they want to wrestle the state through dubious methods like what been done in the past, then screw them.
-Voting for Pakatan Rakyat would be only way through.
+But if they want to wrestle the state through dubious methods like what has been done in the past, then screw them.
+Voting for Pakatan Rakyat would be the only way through.